Khalid-Hassan-97/Technotec-website/README.md

 # Technotec-website

-This is the link for Technotec website.
+This repo contains the code for Technotec company website.
 It is created using HTML, CSS, JS and Bootstrap.

+#### Website review

 https://khalid-hassan-97.github.io/Technotec-website/